temporal-sa/temporal-infra-provisioning-demo/README.md

 ```

-Be sure to then set your Temporal Cloud API key env var.
+Be sure to then set your Temporal Cloud API key environment variable.

 ```bash
 export TEMPORAL_CLOUD_API_KEY="<secretKey>"